-- to run a personal business or to advertise items for sale - to distribute copyrighted material illegally - to send messages or materials that are pornographic - · to send messages or material that deride groups and/or individuals - to endorse political candidates or political positions - to deride elected officials or public office holders - to forward chain letters or other mass mailings. - to send knowingly false statements.
+- to run a personal business or to advertise items for sale - to distribute copyrighted material illegally - · to send messages or materials that are pornographic - to send messages or material that deride groups and/or individuals - to endorse political candidates or political positions - to deride elected officials or public office holders - to forward chain letters or other mass mailings. - to send knowingly false statements.

 This policy statement only intends to establish reasonable expectations for the use of the campus computing system and to be comprehensive in scope.
 It cannot address every specific issue that may arise from the use or abuse of the campus network.
-In situations where an abuse of the system is suspected the student, dean of students and director of technology services will confer together to reach a resolution.
+In situations where an abuse of the system is suspected the student, vice-president of student life and enrollment management, and director of technology services will confer together to reach a resolution.